themarcusaurelius/trailToad/README.md

     <img src="https://imgur.com/6hlIGrp.png">
 </p>

 Once this is setup, all you need to do, is add the <b>href</b> code to the custom button.
+Clicking on the button will then automatically add it to the shopping cart and will redirect users to the checkout page in BigCommerce,

 ```javascript
 <MDBBtn